cedar-policy/rfcs/text/0095-type-aware-partial-evaluation.md

   tags : Option (Map String Value)   -- Tags are fully known or fully unknown.
 ```

 In JSON, we describe partial entities as a list of JSON objects whose known parts are specified using the [Cedar JSON format for entities](https://docs.cedarpolicy.com/auth/entities-syntax.html#entities).
+Note that the ancestor hierarchy of an entity must be either unknown or fully specified.
+So, the "parents" field of an entity cannot include an entity whose "parents" are unknown.

 For example, this partial entities list for our [basic schema](#basic-example) specifies the ancestors for the entity `Document::"Manual"` and leaves the attributes unknown: